 - Budget Dumpster has a ridiculously thorough guide to de-cluttering your home

 Okay, now that you’ve made some additional space, here’s how to use it wisely!

 Make a List of Prepping Priorities

 I have a big issue with many prepper websites.
 They often use fear-mongering tactics to scare the hell out of you and then try to sell you a bunch of stuff.
 Yes, this stuff may be useful – but you probably don’t need an inflatable lifeboat before you’ve even gotten bottled water or a backup toilet.

 So please resist the urge to buy a bunch of disaster prepping gear because someone told you it is a “must-have” item.
-It could end up taking up vital space in your small apartment which could be used for something more important.
+It could take up vital space in your small apartment, which could be used for something more important.

 Instead, make a list of things you need by priority.
 IMO, these should be your priorities (not necessarily in this order):